Unlawful Vehicle Modifications

-- Addition of non-standard lighting (neon "underglow" lights, under-vehicle lights),
+- Addition of non-standard lighting (neon "underglow" lights, under-vehicle lights)

 - Alteration or removal of air pollution and emissions control device

-- Modification of vehicle ground clearance ("lowered" or "raised" vehicles),
+- Modification of vehicle ground clearance ("lowered" or "raised" vehicles)

-- Window tinting (especially tinting of windshield or driver/front passenger side windows).
+- Window tinting (especially tinting of windshield or driver/front passenger side windows)

-An unlawfully-modified vehicle can receive a traffic ticket for a mechanical violation.
+You can receive a mechanical violation traffic ticket for an unlawfully-modified vehicle.
 In some states, citations for certain unlawful vehicle modifications are considered "fix-it" tickets or "correctable violations."
-In California, for example, if you are given a "fix-it" ticket by a police officer, "yes" will be checked next to "Correctable Violation", and after the problem is fixed (i.e. you remove illegal under-car lights), you must get the signature of an authorized person (i.e. a local law enforcement officer) on the "Certificate of Correction" portion of the ticket.
+In California, for example, if you are given a "fix-it" ticket by a police officer, "yes" will be checked next to "Correctable Violation."
+After the problem is fixed (i.e., you remove illegal under-car lights), you must get the signature of an authorized person (i.e., a local law enforcement officer) on the "Certificate of Correction" portion of the ticket.